-Change up the theme's background by simply selecting an alternate color or uploading an image.
+Change up the theme's background by selecting an alternate color.

 Easily manipulate the theme accent color CSS elements throughout the theme with the color picker in this tab.

-Within the Custom Styles section of the Theme Customizer, you'll find a select field to set an optional CSS3 Filter value (grayscale & sepia).
-If activated, your posts and the home template will default with the selected filter active.
+Within the Portfolio > Options section of the Theme Customizer, you'll find a select field to set an optional Portfolio CSS3 Filter value (grayscale, sepia & high saturation).
+If activated, your portfolio template will default with the selected filter active.